-This section aligns with the following strategic goals from the DEIA Work Group Charter:
+This section aligns with the following strategic goals from the DEIA Committee Charter:

-• Identify and promote effective techniques for integrating diversity, equity, inclusion, and accessibility into performance and recognition processes to ensure a culture and belief by a majority of employees that they have an opportunity to be recognized and rewarded.
+Identify and promote effective techniques for integrating DEIA into performance and recognition processes to ensure a culture and belief by a majority of employees that they have an opportunity to be recognized and rewarded.
 The routes and actions in this section help OIGs accomplish the following.